diaspangestu/Backend1-NadiasPangestu-Mini-Project-2/README.md

 # README #

+This readme still working on progress

 ## API Contract
 find the api documentation at the following postmant [link](https://app.swaggerhub.com/apis-docs/Lacutee/FitaTest/1.0.0)

 ## Setup

-1. Install Go version 1.19
+1. Install Go version 1.20
-2. Install Mockery version v2.20 or later
-3. Use GoLand (recommended)
+2. Use GoLand (recommended) or any IDE like Visual Studio Code
 4. Download dependencies with command `go mod tidy and go vendor`
-4. Create `.env` file based on `.env.example`
-5. Run `docker-compose.dev.yml` to build the container [optional]
-6. At `.env` choose ENVIRONMENT between `docker` and `development`
-   1. `docker` is when developing on docker container app
-   2. `development` is when developing on local folder app
-7. If you want to use anther database driver instead of which has been provide by `docker-compose`.
-Please find the migration query which placed on `./utils/db/migration` [Optional]
+5.

 ## Run

 Use this command to run API app from root directory: